Piraeus: The Ferry Port of Athens

-Piraeus, the outer suburb of Athens which serves as the ferry port for the popular Greek islands, has long suffered a bad reputation as a run-down area where the crime was rife.
+Piraeus, the outer suburb of Athens, which serves as the ferry port for the popular Greek islands, has long suffered a bad reputation as a run-down area where the crime was rife.
 Most tourists avoid it, stay in the heart of the city, and take the metro in time to catch their ferry.

 However, Piraeus has much to offer the visitor and has advantages as an overnight stay, at least, before embarking on the islands.

-Ease of Access of Piraeus
+Ease of Access to Piraeus

 The cost is currently €6.00.
 There are several stops: drivers will advise on the best for particular hotels.